Weather forecasting for Operation Overlord: German forecasters

-Professor Walter Stube the Luftwaffe meteorologist in Paris no longer got Atlantic weather data from Jan Mayen Land, Sabin Island in Greenland and Spitsbergen, so he was depended on information from Luftwaffe pilots returning from missions at sea.
-He had noticed that previous Allied invasions e.g. Italy required a guarantee of fine weather.
+Professor Walter Stube the Luftwaffe meteorologist in Paris no longer received Atlantic weather data from Jan Mayen Land, Sabin Island in Greenland and Spitsbergen, so he was dependent on information from Luftwaffe pilots returning from missions at sea.
+He had noticed that previous Allied invasions (e.g. Italy) required a guarantee of fine weather.
 He discussed by phone on the 4th with meteorologist Major Hermann Mueller at von Rundstedt's headquarters in Paris who had data suggesting that an airborne operation would be possible and a seaborne landing conceivable although Channel conditions were far from ideal.
 But they agreed that an imminent landing was most unlikely, although Mueller would review later that day when later data was received from Le Havre.
 Rommel also agreed, and wondered why the Allies had not used the three periods of fine weather in May.
 So he decided to leave for Germany that morning.
 However Erich Marcks had said on 2 June that "If I know the British ... they'll go to church next Sunday for one last time, and come Monday (i.e. 5 June).
 After Tuesday they won't have another chance for the tides until June 28–29".
 He also expected the landings to be at Normandy rather than Calais (von Rundstedt) or the Somme estuary (Rommel).